DylanWusee/PointPWC/README.md

 * Self-supervised loss is release in model.py(multiScaleChamferSmoothCurvature).
 You can train the self-supervised model by using train_self.py.
 * Update PointConvFlow to compute the patch-to-patch cost volume.
-* Update a updated model pretrain weight to get a better result.
+* Update a updated model pretrain weight to obtain a better result than the original paper.

 <img src="./images/PointPWC.png" width=100%>